scriptrdotio/howto/api/read_request_parameters.md

 - Before we test all possibilities, go ahead an create a script in your scriptr.io [workspace](https://www.scriptr.io/workspace).
 - For now, we will just type "return true" and save the script

-**HTTP GET, HTTP POST/PUT with content-type == "application/x-www-form-urlencoded" or "application/form-data"
+### HTTP GET, HTTP POST/PUT with content-type == "application/x-www-form-urlencoded"

 - In that case, the parameters of the request are retrieved using "request.parameters"
 - Let's update our script to return this object and save our changes.